matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

   lifecycle / reuse / scope / state / validation
 ```

-Well obviously the style I am laying out today could cohabitate with
+Well obviously the style that I am laying out today could cohabitate
-any way of writing tests you have ever done.
-So I am not necessarily
+with any way of writing tests you have ever done.
+So I am not
-saying you have to write tests differently.
-But having adopted this
+necessarily saying you have to write tests differently.
+But having
-style of working at the REPL, I write my tests entirely differently.
+adopted this style of working at the REPL, I write my tests entirely
+differently.

 After I have made a set of REPL interactions, I add some validation
 checks to those interactions.
 And then I have a program that runs
 them as if I were at the REPL.
-So it just grabs a file that gives a
+So it just grabs a file that is a log,
-log, and runs through that file, evaluates all of the forms, printing
+and runs through that file, evaluates all of the forms, printing out
-out the results, and has maybe some checks and sanity checks where it
+the results, and has maybe some checks and sanity checks where it can
-can blow up where things are wrong.
+blow up if things are wrong.

 And I released this, I do not know, a year or two ago as a Clojure
 library called transcriptor.
 Transcriptor's source code is smaller